Class: ActiveCypher::ConnectionAdapters::AbstractBoltAdapter

 #raw_connection ⇒ Object

-Returns the raw Bolt connection object This is useful for accessing low-level connection methods like read_transaction, write_transaction, async_read_transaction, etc.
+Returns the raw Bolt connection object This is useful for accessing low-level connection methods like read_transaction, write_transaction, etc. NOTE: For concurrent async operations, use with_session or async_with_session instead.

 #reset! ⇒ Boolean